bethel2000/genai-multi-agent-support-system/README.md

 1. Policy questions:

    * "What is the refund policy?"
    * "Summarize the program cancellation rules."
+   * "Under what conditions are refunds granted at 70%?"

 2. Customer data questions:

    * "Give me an overview of customer Ema Johnson and her support tickets."
    * "Show all open tickets for Daniel Lee."
+   * "Which customers currently have resolved tickets?"

 ## ⚡ Notes
 * The `k` parameter in similarity search determines how many PDF chunks are considered.
 Default is 3; increase if you want more context from multiple documents.